chrisadkin/Argo-Data-Pipeline-Gallery/slides.md

 ## Prerequisites

-- A twitter bearer token, requires a twitter developer account
+- A twitter bearer token

 - Python 3 for local testing